College

 "A Look at How Family Communications Influences Human-Dog Communications,"

-Perpetua: The UAH Journal of Undergraduate Research: Vol. 6:
+Perpetua: The Journal of Undergraduate Research at UAH: Vol. 6:

 Iss.